Short-Term Financial Goals: 4 Steps to Get What You Want

 Ask someone about personal finance and they’ll usually talk about financial planning for long-term goals like retirement accounts and investment plans.
 We’ve got some advice about that stuff, too.
 But you know what really gets people fired up?
 Short-term financial goals.
 Set an achievable goal you can hit in a few short months and you’ll suddenly be filled with purpose.

 Remember the excitement you felt as a kid saving your allowance for a video game or a mall trip?
-You’ll feel the same way reaching short term goals,
+You’ll feel the same way reaching short term goals, all mostly grown-up.

 Short-term financial goals are a great way to recognize the value of goal setting, make more focused financial decisions, and build some momentum toward changing your financial situation for the better.

 A short-term financial goal is a milestone that’s measurable (i.e. not a vague pledge to “save extra money”) and can be achieved within a 12-month time frame.

 Short-term financial goals are like the appetizers of your financial journey.
 They’re the little bites that keep you satisfied and build excitement for your eventual entree (which, in this case, would be your longer-term financial goals).